Winterreisender/awesome-mmd/README.md

 ### Background Knowledge
 - [四元数与三维旋转](https://github.com/Krasjet/quaternion), [Quaternions and Rotations](https://graphics.stanford.edu/courses/cs348a-17-winter/Papers/quaternion.pdf)

-## Note

-- `MMD File` = `PMX + VMD + VPD + PMD`
-- If not noted, all items are free open-source software(FOSS).
-The FOSS here means that it either approved by [GNU](https://www.gnu.org/philosophy/free-sw.en.html#fs-definition) or [OSI](https://opensource.org/osd)
-- 🌐: Always Need be online to use
-- 🚫: Not opensourced
-- ❕: Deprecated or leagcy, means it is not updated (committed) for at least 2 years

 ## Contribution
 All suggestions, pull requests, issues, discussions and other contributions are welcome and appreciated.